riveraser/vue-vuex-interview-project-sergio-rivera/README.md

 ## Multilang:

-I am trying to setup a multilang (en, es, fr) Project but due to limited time that I have I wont be able to do it :-(
+I am trying to setup a multilang (en, es, fr) Project but due to limited time that I have I wont be able to do it :-( ---- _No I wont have the time on 2019-05-01 I must create a Pull Request now :-(_ ----

 Thanks for the opportunity